How to Stay Cool in the Summer When You're Pregnant

 • Avoid dehydrating drinks by skipping sodas, energy drinks, sugary beverages including sweetened juices, and (sorry), coffee.
 (These are best avoided in pregnancy period.)

-• UP your salt, DO NOT reduce salt intake!
+• UP your salt,DO NOT reduce salt intake!
 (No matter WHAT WebMD says!! 🙄).
 The use of unrefined salt is documented to prevent edema and help keep blood pressure normal.
-If this is a shock (I know what your doctor said), see my YouTube video with the facts.
+I cover this in great (and well-documented detail) in my birth education course, Navigating Birth.

-• Never underestimate the relief a cool, damp washcloth can bring to your forehead, back of neck, or even the top of your head.
+• Never underestimate the relief a cool, damp washclothcan bring to your forehead, back of neck, or even the top of your head.

 • Wear loose, light colored clothes in breathable fabric.
 Avoid sunglasses but use shade to your advantage.
 Being under leafy trees are a huge health benefit in their own right, but an old-fashioned large brimmed floppy hat has done the job for generations.